 • Batting Pads: when playing in coloured kit our preference is Black Pads, although Dark Blue are fine and White perfectly acceptable.
 Masuri don’t provide coloured Pads, but Chris is a big fan of his Gray-Nicolls Black Legend Pads, and they also offer them in the Prestige Range.
 Or a cheaper and popular option is to buy a set of Batting Clads Pads.

-If you do need to borrow equipment or kit please check our our virtual kit bag and let us know in advance what you need.
+If you do need to borrow equipment or kit please check our virtual kit bag and let us know in advance what you need.

 ECB Code of Conduct